Ganesh Shankar Vidyarthi Memorial Medical College

 Ganesh Shankar Vidyarthi Memorial Medical College (GSVMMC or GSVM Medical College) is a public medical college in Kanpur, Uttar Pradesh.
 The college is named after Ganesh Shankar Vidyarthi, a freedom fighter and journalist from Kanpur.
 It was founded in 1956.

 There is an annual intake of 250 students for the MBBS course, decided by an all-India common entrance examination: NEET-UG.15% of seats come under the all-India quota and 85% of seats come under the state quota.

 The institute has a lush green eco-friendly campus with big trees and well-spread gardens all over.
-GSVMMC has a sprawling campus with hospital & college sections accommodated in huge buildings.
+GSVMMC has a sprawling campus with hospital and college sections accommodated in huge buildings.

 The students here identify themselves as Ganeshians and the alumni are called GEMs(GSVM Ex Medicos).

 Affiliated teaching hospitals and research institutes

 Lala Lajpat Rai Hospital (LLR Hospital), which is also known as Hallet Hospital, is associated with GSVM, Kanpur.

 Other associated hospitals are LPS Institute of Cardiology, Rawatpur, JK Cancer Institute, Rawatpur, Murari Lal Chest Hospital Rawatpur and Atal Bihari Vajpayee Postgraduate Institute of Neuro Sciences.
 LLR Along with its Sister Hospitals forms one of the biggest patient care units of Asia.